Advice

 temperature: 27 degrees | rainfall: 30mm

-The rains stop and the sun starts to shine.
-The land is very green -after all the rain- with lush grasses and thick bush.
-It is an excellent time to travel the Northern Circuit, particularly for bird watchers.
-The Migration should be in the Grumeti area of the Serengeti heading North, potentially crossing the Grumeti River!
+The rain stops and the sun starts to shine.
+The land is very green with lush grass and thick bush.
+It is an excellent time to travel the northern circuit, particularly for bird watchers.
+The Great Migration should be in the Grumeti region of the Serengeti heading north, potentially crossing the Grumeti River!

 Tanzania in July